Ismail-Abu/image2nutrition-research-app/README.md

 ## Overview

 This project explores whether it's possible to accurately break down a food image into its nutritional facts using image recognition.
-The app allows users to take a photo of their meal and receive a breakdown of macrpnutrients categorized by RAG/SAG levels.
+The app allows users to take a photo of their meal and receive a breakdown of macronutrients categorized by RAG/SAG levels.
 It's designed as both a research tool and a user-friendly prototype.

 ---